dumildematos/staticpro.js/README.md

 </html>
 ```

-# Contributing to [Your Project Name]
+# Contributing to StaticPro.js

-Thank you for considering contributing to our project!
-Your contributions help improve and grow the community.
+Thank you for considering contributing to StaticPro.js!
+Your contributions help improve and grow the project.
 Before you start, please take a moment to read the following guidelines.

 ## Table of Contents
 - [Code of Conduct](#code-of-conduct)